- End of Fall Semester Details

 What Our Plans Include – and What to Expect on Campus

 We are using a science-based public health plan to keep our community safe.
 Elements of the plan have been adapted during the semester to include practices and approaches that best serve our community.

-Here’s some of what you’ll experience:
+Here’s some of what we’re experiencing:

 - Mandatory testing no more than seven days before arrival on campus with a negative COVID-19 test result for all students, faculty, and staff, as well as regular, recurring testing.
 We are coordinating closely with Quest Diagnostics to provide pre-arrival testing at no cost, as well as our local hospital, Cheshire Medical Center, to ensure testing is available, to respond to any outbreaks of the virus on campus immediately.

-- Classrooms and labs will be structured to ensure physical distancing and classes will be offered remotely and in person to provide hybrid delivery for learning.
+- Classrooms and labs are structured to ensure physical distancing and classes will be offered remotely and in person to provide hybrid delivery for learning.
 50 classrooms will have new technology so that half of many classes can be offered remotely.
 This means that students who are sick or are in quarantine can still keep up on their classes, remotely.